Farndon, Cheshire: Community

+Heritage

+In 2022, a ten-day archaeological dig took place on the Barnston Estate in Farndon.
+Barnston Estate is one of Cheshire's oldest family estates, owning land around Farndon, Churton and Hapsford.
+The family's history dates back to the time of the Norman Conquest of 1066.
+Local volunteers were involved in the dig, whose primary findings included evidence of a bloomery furnace suggesting the site was used to 'process iron ore into workable iron'.
+Other findings included Roman coins, ceramic spindle whorls, tile fragments, iron nails, and a worked flint.

 Landmarks

 Farndon Bridge spans the Dee connecting Farndon to the nearby Welsh village of Holt on higher ground.
-The bridge, made of sandstone and originally of medieval construction, is said to be haunted.
-Holt Castle is located on the opposite side of the river; it was constructed in the 13th and 14th centuries.
+The 14th-century bridge is made of sandstone and is said to be haunted.
+Holt Castle is on the opposite side of the river; it was constructed in the 13th and 14th centuries.
 The castle fell to the forces of Oliver Cromwell in 1647.

 Next to Farndon Bridge is a small picnic area beside the river.
 At the entrance to the picnic area are Farndon Cliffs.
 This area has been classed as a Site of Special Scientific Interest (SSSI).
 The sandstone cliffs contain interesting rock formations.